 Suction clamps are a professional way of levelling two panels and bringing them together for a bonded joint.

 If you are not using suction clamps, hot melt glue 3 MDF blocks on each side of the joint.
 Then use G clamps to the blocks to bring the 2 panels together.

-Acrylic worktops come with chamfered edges.
+Solid Surface worktops come with chamfered edges.
 Square edges can be butt-jointed, however when joining chamfered edges, please see our V-groove jointing method.

 Because of the size of the coloured particles in some décors and the veined marbled designs, it can be difficult to create a truly inconspicuous joint.
 Where an inconspicuous joint is required, please use mitre joint arrangements.

 Edges that will be joined together must be machined square.
 Use clear lamellas to level the two surfaces.

 Carry out a trial 'dry fit' with the 2 panels.
 Inspect correct for any gaps or excessive variation in levels.